01732 360 095

-Condensation is more common between October and April, when the temperature difference between the warm air in the house and cold outside is greatest.
-The key to reducing condensation is to ensure sufficient ventilation and to ensure the external walls of the property are not damp, as a damp wall is a cold wall, due to the air spaces within the wall material being filled with water, a poor insulator, instead of air, an excellent insulator.
+Condensation is more common between October and April, when the temperature difference between the warm air in the house and the cold air outside is greatest.
+The key to reducing condensation is to ensure sufficient ventilation and to ensure the external walls of the property are not damp – a damp wall is a cold wall, as the air spaces within the wall material become filled with water, which is a poor insulator, instead of air, which is an excellent insulator.

 When cooking, use an extractor fan, or open the window if possible.